KarrLab/bpforms/docs/notation.rst

         | comments: "A purine 2'-deoxyribonucleoside that is inosine in which the
                      hydroxy group at position 2' is replaced by a hydrogen."
         ]

-Syntax
-^^^^^^

-* Monomers that are in the alphabet are indicated by a single character or multiple characters delimiated by curly brackets.
-* Monomers that are not in the alphabet are defined "inline" with one or more attributes separated by vertical pipes ("|") inside square brackets.

-  * All of the attributes are optional.
-However, the `structure` attribute is required to compute the formula, molecular weight, and charge of the biopolymer.
-  * Attributes are separated by vertical pipes ("|").
-  * Attributes and their values are separated by colons (":").
-  * White spaces are ignored.
-  * The values of the `id`, `name`, `synonym`, and `comments` attributes must be enclosed in quotes ('"').
-  * The namespace and id of each identifer must be separated by "/".

-* The positions of the monomers in the string indicate their location in the sequence.

 Grammar